-If renewal is applied for, the MME must review the renewal application and make any comments and/or recommendations for consideration by the Minerals (Prospecting and Mining Rights) Committee (MPMRC).
+If renewal is applied for, the MME must review the renewal application and make any comments or recommendations for consideration by the minerals (Prospecting and Mining Rights) committee (MPMRC).
 Amendments and revisions may be required for the EIA and EMP.
 Due consideration must be given when renewing the licence to ascertain whether there is justification to renew the licence.
 Once an EPL expires and a new EPL is issued, even if it is to the previous holder, the full screening process must be followed with a full EIA process, before operations may commence (MET & MME, 2018).

-The permits and license that may be relevant to the proposed projects are outlined in Table 5.
+The permits and licenses that may be relevant to the proposed project are outlined in Table 6.